Find Affordable College Courses

 $60,236 Average Tuition & Fees

-Southern Methodist University landed the #10 spot in the 2023 rankings for the best value international studies programs.
-SMU is a large private not-for-profit school located in the suburb of Dallas.
+With a ranking of #10, Southern Methodist University did quite well on this year’s best value schools for international studies students.
+SMU is a fairly large private not-for-profit school located in the large suburb of Dallas.

 SMU did well in our overall quality rankings, too.
 It placed #5 on our Best International Studies Schools in Texas list.